hypherion2/SampleAppCenterCrash/README.md

 5. Restart app to send the crash report.

 # Notes
-Log file is created in the user's Documents folder.
+- NSLog output is sent to a log file Log.txt in the user's Documents folder
+- Uses AppCenter SDK 2.2.0
+- Tested with XCode 10.3